-The Western medical position on water is somewhat qualitative (drink clean water), and mostly quantitive (drink enough water), to optimize hydration.
+The Western medical position on water is somewhat qualitative (drink clean water) and mostly quantitative (drink enough water) with the intent of optimizing hydration.
 In Eastern medical thinking, quality supersedes quantity.
-Pure, enriched water will hydrate much better than empty, unstructured water.
-Before diving in (water pun) to all the various ways and means to alter water, be forewarned that this post contains a fair amount of speculation due to the slippery nature (water pun #2) of the topic.
-It is my intention to lay out the salient research to stimulate discussion, perhaps generating a best practices document for publication at a later date.
+It is thought that pure, enriched water will hydrate much better than empty, unstructured water.
+Before diving in to the various ways and means to alter water, be forewarned that this post contains a fair amount of speculation due to the slippery nature of the topic.
+It is my intention to lay out the salient research to stimulate discussion, perhaps generating a best-practices document for publication at a later date.

 Purifying and Ionizing Water

-Following the assumption that water flows from the tap polluted, we begin by detailing all the ways to interact and improve the quality of water.
-The first step is purifying water via filtration (my preference) or reverse osmosis (effective but inefficient).
+Following the assumption that water flows from the tap polluted, we begin by detailing all the ways to interact with and improve the quality of water.
+The first step is purifying water via filtration or reverse osmosis.
 This removes impurities such as disinfectant byproducts used by municipalities.
-Well water is often better, but should be regularly tested for pesticide or herbicide run-off in agricultural areas and high bacteria counts from leaking septic systems.
+Well water is often better but should be regularly tested for pesticide or herbicide runoff in agricultural areas and high bacteria counts from leaking septic systems.

 The ionization of water through electrolysis can result in raising the pH by the addition of hydrogen or leaving the water neutral but increasing the hydrogen concentration.
-I’m less persuaded by the argument to raise the pH of water (protons) and am more interested in the alteration of the oxidation-reduction-potential (ORP) of water (electrons).
-This gives water an antioxidant potential with analogous benefits to eating fresh fruits and vegetables.
+I’m less persuaded by the argument to raise the pH of water (protons) and more interested in the alteration of the oxidation-reduction potential (ORP) of water (electrons).
+This gives water antioxidant potential with benefits analogous to eating fresh fruits and vegetables.

 Even without changing ORP, increasing molecular hydrogen in water appears to have unique health benefits that are worth exploring.
 Research in animals—studying over 60 different disease processes—has shown benefit from either inhaling hydrogen gas or drinking hydrogen water.